yazz/VisualJS/README.md

 # AppShare
 Appshare is an App Store for HTML Apps.
-It has a VB 6 style editor for Javascript to compile VueJS/Sqlite apps to a single HTML file.
+It has a VB 6 style editor to build apps easily.
 It can be used on the web, or as a Windows/Mac Os X app.
-There is demo here :
+There is demo here:

 http://appshare.co

+: Key workflow :

+1) Open Appshare.co or download for Windows/OS X and open the Electron app
+2) Create an app with drag and drop editor
+3) Download the app to your local machine as a HTML file
+4) Email the app to someone
+5) When they get the email then they can run the app
+6) If they want to edit the app they press "Edit" at the top of the running app
+7) Congratulations, someone has just forked your app! :)

 : Made with :